macheretj/slp/README.md

   - use of arrays [OK]
     - sort processes within arrays [OK, done differently]
   - avoid using ps command more than once [OK, done using variables]

+- Full documentation [in progress]
+  - comment the code [in progress]
+  - Docuemnt ssh-agent mechanism overview

 SECONDARY:
-- Full documentation
-  - comment the code
 - implement client side
 - install apache2 on server side
   - document install and vhost config